 CiLC-S - Crowdsourcing Long Covid Sweden

 The project incorporates three workpackages (WP's).
-Two of these rely on a national questionnaire as data collection method, while the third involves a thorough evaluation and analysis of the chosen questionnaire method, its resulting data and analytical results.
+Two of these rely on an open, digital, national questionnaire (a sort of crowdsourcing method) as data collection method, while the third involves a thorough evaluation and analysis of the chosen method, its resulting data and analytical results.

-Johanna Nilsdotter Swartswe, student, kognitiv neurovetenskap Högskolan i Skövde
+Johanna Nilsdotter Swartswe, student, cognitive neuroscience, University of Skövde